We each have a fundamental right to life.

-Learning information we each require as a right, in order to navigate our singular and shared realities in a dynamic 24/7 digital age (see blog, Information Abundance).
+A citizen right to navigate singular and shared realities in a dynamic 24/7 digital age (see blog, Information Abundance).

 Thus, Rights to Life are contained inside all rules, decisions, agreements, information and data, as THE crucial venue to begin examining our world of communication, even our daily lives, now so threatened.